10.45 MEET THE PIGLETS

 It has been reported that these days, Police recruits only receive two weeks formal training before being put out on the streets, where further training is 'on the job'.
 Most recruits know next to nothing at this stage.
 Poor us and poor them. too. (source BBC 'Thinking Allowed' on R4 - episode Law & Order).

 This device is indispensable for any car.
-Have had one in the boot for a few years and it has got me out of trouble about four times.
-Also helped a very grateful friendly neighbour once.
-Silverline portable charger for about £32.00 from Amazon.
+Have had one in the boot for years and it has got me out of trouble several times.
+Also helped very grateful neighbours more than once!
+Note there are also 'compact size ones at all prices but we have no experience to offer This portable charger for about £40.00 is from Amazon.
 Brilliant on those cold wet mornings when the car won't start!